13 New Year’s Resolutions That Finally Work—Here’s the Method

 You adopt:

-It’s a small shift, but it changes everything.
-You’re no longer letting tasks pile up into a single overwhelming block of work later on.
+It’s a small change, but it has a big impact.
+You’re no longer allowing tasks to pile up into one large, overwhelming job later.

-Because in reality, it’s not the cleaning itself that feels hard—it’s the accumulation of small messes that eventually turns into a big, discouraging task.
+Because the truth is, cleaning itself usually isn’t the hard part—it’s the buildup of small messes that eventually becomes a daunting task.

 6. I Reduce Digital Distraction Instead of Trying to Eliminate It

-Most people struggle with “no phone” rules because they’re too absolute to be realistic in everyday life.
+Most people struggle with “no phone” rules because they’re too strict to be realistic in daily life.

-Instead of trying to eliminate distraction entirely, you reduce it at the source:
+Instead of trying to eliminate distraction completely, reduce it at the source:

 - Turn off non-essential notifications